MaximusV/d1workshop/part2.rst

 high-level commands, and the libraries and/or hardware in your board handles it all for you.

 Among the most popular protocols are UART, I²C and SPI.
-We are going to have examples of each of them, but we are not going to get into details of how they work internally.
+We are going to look at examples of I²C in particular, but we are not going to get into details of how it work internally.
 It's enough to know that they let you send bytes to the device, and receive bytes in response.